 Employment of the graduate/s is the sole responsibility of the department, agency or government owned corporation.
 Any performance issues should be managed by the employer; QGCIO will provide support and advise where appropriate.

 The program encourages employers to expand the opportunities available to their graduates to include a broad range of experiences across the business, including rotations, short term acting up opportunities and formal secondments.
 Opportunities should be given to the graduate and - where possible - consideration should be offered for the graduate to retain their formal role (A03 position).

 Mentoring and support have been proven essential for the successful development of graduate students.
 Once you have engaged a graduate you will be asked to nominate their supervisors and mentor.
 A separate person for each role of mentor and supervisor is preferable, as they play very different roles.

 Supervisors and mentors will be invited to the induction to hear about their role in supporting the graduate.
 This way, all parties involved in the program are provided with an opportunity to develop their skills and knowledge - not just the graduates.

 While it's the aim of the program to retain graduates within the Queensland Government, we understand this is not always possible.
 The graduate program team work with graduates throughout the program to ensure they have the skills and knowledge to effectively manage their ongoing career options.
 We do this by:

 - providing networking opportunities

 - delivering career management workshops

-Our recent survey of graduates showed most graduates go on to achieve AO4 to AO7 positions within three to five years of completion of the program.
-Quite a few graduates have gone on to achieve senior roles across the Queensland Public Service.
-Several previous participants have now taken on a supervisor or mentor role which provides a valuable experience for the incoming graduates.
+A recent survey revealed, most graduates go on to achieve and A04 or A05 position upon completion of the program.
+Some graduates have landed senior roles across the Queensland Public Service, or re-joined the program as a graduate supervisor or mentor, providing a valuable experience for the incoming graduates.